-Outside or inside sales?
+Inside or outside sales?
 It's often argued these two strategies are at odds with one another.
-But, in today's market, the two roles are blending -- and both have become a vital part of sales organization structure.
+But, in today's market, the two roles are blending — and both have become a vital part of sales organizations.

 Inside Sales vs. Outside Sales

 Inside sales reps often sell remotely, typically from an office.
 And outside sales reps travel, brokering face-to-face deals.
 While outside sales reps likely have an employer with physical office space, these salespeople are meeting with prospects at trade shows, conferences, or speaking at industry events.